bnCrrthrs/indesign-scripts/README.md

 Navigates to the previous page of the current document, and navigates all other open documents to the equivalent page where possible.

-### viewPasteboard.js

-_My keyboard shortcut: ctrl + §_

-Sets the zoom so that the whole pasteboard is visible.

-### viewSpread.js

-_My keyboard shortcut: cmd + §_

-Sets the zoom so that the whole spread is visible.

 ## select

 ### selectParaContents.js